Synonym(s)

 Undesirable effectsThis section has been translated automatically.

-Sensitive patients may experience migraine-like headaches in individual cases.
+In sensitive patients, migraine-like headaches may occur in individual cases.
 In addition, fermentable yeast can cause flatulence.
+The vitamin B content can increase acne.

 ContraindicationThis section has been translated automatically.